joelharp3282/joelharp3282.github.io/index.md

 ---
 ### A Little Introduction
-I am just starting my geospatial journey and trying to build something.
-I am currently working at Walt Disney World and tryingto beginning to implement a geospatial aspect to that.
+I am just starting my geospatial journey and trying to build something in my corner of the internet.
+I am currently working at Walt Disney World and trying to beginning to implement a geospatial aspect to that.
 <br><br>

 ---